Necron-Dev/YqlossClientHarmony/README.md

 * **How do I play a replay?**

   Enable YCH and enable Replay in YCH settings.
-Open the level in level editor, click the "Select" button and select the replay file (.ychreplay.gz).
+Open the level in level editor, click the "Load Replay" button and select the replay file (.ychreplay.gz).
 Then adjust your game settings to match the recorder's game settings (except Async Input).
-Click "Jump To Start" and start playing the level.
+Click "Jump to Start" and start playing the level.

   Disable KeyboardChatterBlocker while playing replays.